kanadev00/kanadev00/README.md

 - Developing and maintaining web applications with modern frameworks
 - Collaborating with cross-functional teams to deliver high-quality solutions
 - Implementing best practices in code quality, testing, and deployment
+- Leveraging AWS experience to architect scalable, customer-focused solutions
+- Deep understanding of customer needs and translating them into technical requirements

 ## 🎓 Continuous Learning